 Since the hotel opened in 1929, many presidents and dignitaries have vacationed amidst the lush gardens and sun-kissed palm trees of the Arizona Biltmore.
 Ronald and Nancy Reagan celebrated their honeymoon at the resort, and every president from Herbert Hoover through George W. Bush has been a guest.
 Chicago chewing gum magnate William Wrigley, Jr. became the sole owner and built the resort’s first swimming pool- The Catalina Pool.
 The historic pool is renowned as Marilyn Monroe’s favorite pool.

 Invitations to the opening were sent to 600 people with the expectation that not everyone would be able to attend.
-When almost everyone accepted, 200 invitations were cancelled and the opening spread over 3 days to accommodate everyone.
+When almost everyone accepted, 200 invitations were canceled and the opening spread over 3 days to accommodate everyone.
 On opening day, Scenic Airlines flew over the hotel and dropped a wooden key and a dozen roses on the roof of the ballroom.
 The key is on display above the fireplace in the History Room.
 The Wrigley’s owned the hotel for 44 years.
 During that time, the hotel was not open to the general public, invitations were sent to movie stars and other famous people for a stay at the resort.

 Designed in 1914 by Frank Lloyd Wright for the Midway Gardens in Chicago, the Sprites were sculpted by an Italian artist named Alfonso Ianelli.
 These geometric architectural statues purpose was adorning and watching over Midway Gardens, once a center for premier entertainment, fine food and music on Chicago’s lakefront.
 When the Midway Gardens were demolished, the Sprites were lost until 1945 when they were unearthed in Wisconsin.
 How they ended up there still remains a mystery, the story is that some farmers found them in the fields in Michigan.
 At the request of Mrs. Wright, a mold was made of the “Solemn Sprite.”
 From this distinctive statue, six new Sprites were cast and gifted to the Arizona Biltmore in 1985.